jvanheld/stat1/practicals/multivariate-analysis_DenBoer2009/DenBoer_2009_load-and-explore.md

 ## Empirical distributions

 Draw a plot that displays the empirical distribution of normalised expression values in the whole data table.

-Draw another plot that displays the empirical distribution of normalised expression values in the different samples (one polygon frequency per sample).
+Comment the shape of the distribution.
+Is it normal ?
+Symmetrical ?
+Unimodal ?

 Compute a table with the mean expression profile per cancer type (one row per gene, one column per cancer type) and draw them with box plots.